 Subsequent to data block corruption, Oracle database queries, DML commands, or DDL commands may fail with an ORA-01578 error.
 This may disrupt applications using affected databases and could result in lost data.

 The following table provides the versions of the Delphix engine which exhibit the issue:

 |Major Release||All Sub Releases|

-Versions later than Oracle Data Release 19 have not been tested and are not yet supported with Delphix.
+Versions later than Oracle Database Release 19 have not been tested and are not yet supported with Delphix.

 The issue can only occur when using the Direct NFS (dNFS) feature with Oracle Database (RDBMS) software.

 - Both NFSv3 and NFSv4 versions of NFS are susceptible when used with dNFS

 The issue is more likely to occur on Oracle 19 VDBs with a write-intensive workload.